adpinola/Micropayments/README.md

 # Subscription
-Decentralized Application that uses a Smart Contract to allow/deny access to specific sections of the site
+Decentralized Application that provides a Micropayments platform for Companies and Contractors.

 ## Table of contents